GoogleCloudPlatform/community/tutorials/cloud-run-event-source/index.md

 has a fully managed Kafka solution through our SaaS partner [Confluent](https://confluent.io).

-For this demonstration, we use [Confluent Cloud](https://www.confluent.io/confluent-cloud/) and [AlphaVantage](https://www.alphavantage.co/).
+For this demonstration, we use [Confluent Cloud](https://www.confluent.io/confluent-cloud/) and [Alpha Vantage](https://www.alphavantage.co/).
 Both offer a free-tier solution, so using them for this demonstration won't incur additional charges.
 We recommend deleting your cluster after you have finished with this tutorial, to prevent incurring charges.

 ## Before you begin

-1. Set up an account with [AlphaVantage](https://www.alphavantage.co/support/#api-key) to get a free API key.
+1. Set up an account with [Alpha Vantage](https://www.alphavantage.co/support/#api-key) to get a free API key.
 1. Sign up for [Confluent Cloud](https://confluent.cloud/signup).

 ## Run the setup script